splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/1-tour/01-02-choosing-artefacts.md

 In reviewing the Guess that Number game, there appear to be two main processes that need to be performed: **play game** and **perform guess**.
 We can put these into our digital reality by creating functions or procedures in the program's code.

 `Play Game` code can be implemented as a procedure.
-It will be responsible for running the process of the game, starting with telling the user that the program has 'thought of a number', through to coordinating the guesses, ending only when the user gets the answer of runs out of guesses.
+It will be responsible for running the process of the game, starting with telling the user that the program has 'thought of a number', through to coordinating the guesses, ending only when the user gets the answer or runs out of guesses.

 `Perform Guess` can be created to contain the logic for performing a single guess.
 This can be a function, so it can return a boolean value indicating if the user has guessed the target number.
 The code in `Perform Guess` will be responsible for asking the user to enter a guess, and then giving them the feedback on their guess.
 As this has the details of the guess.
 The result from this will be needed when the code returns to `Play Game`, so that it can determine if the game has ended.